St Albans Cathedral: History of the abbey and cathedral

+Romano-British Shrine

-A memoria over the execution point holding the remains of Alban existed at the site from the mid-4th century (possibly earlier); Bede mentions a church and Gildas a shrine.
+A memoria over the execution point holding the remains of Alban existed at the site from the mid-4th century (possibly earlier).
+According to Bede, a Christian shrine together with its martyr cult survived from Roman times until the eighth century, although this may be due to British control of this area.
+Bede also mentions a church and Gildas a shrine.
 Bishop Germanus of Auxerre visited in 429.
+This is seen as evidence of the continuation of Christianity in heavily Saxonised south and east Britain.
 The style of this structure is unknown; the 13th-century chronicler Matthew Paris (see below) said the Saxons destroyed the building in 586.

 Saxon buildings

-Offa II of Mercia, is said to have founded a double monastery at St Albans in 793.
+King Offa of Mercia, is said to have founded a double monastery at St Albans in 793.
 It followed the Benedictine rule.
-The Abbey was built on Holmhurst Hill—now Holywell Hill—across the River Ver from the ruins of Verulamium.
+The Abbey was built on Holmhurst Hill – now Holywell Hill – across the River Ver from the ruins of Verulamium.
 Again there is no information to the form of the first abbey.

+Abbot Ulsinus founded St Albans Market outside of the Waxhouse Gate, on what is now Market Place, in c.
+860 to generate income for the Abbey and to form the centre of a new town.

 The Abbey was probably sacked by the Danes around 890 and, despite Paris's claims, the office of abbot remained empty from around 920 until the 970s when the efforts of Dunstan reached the town.

 There was an intention to rebuild the Abbey in 1005 when Abbot Ealdred was licensed to remove building material from Verulamium.
 With the town resting on clay and chalk, the only tough stone is flint.
 This was used with a lime mortar and then either plastered over or left bare.
 With the great quantities of brick, tile and other stone in Verulamium, the Roman site became a prime source of building material for the Abbey and other projects in the area.
 Sections demanding worked stone used Lincolnshire limestone (Barnack stone) from Verulamium; later worked stones include Totternhoe freestone from Bedfordshire, Purbeck marble, and different limestones (Ancaster, Chilmark, Clipsham, etc.).

 Renewed Viking raids from 1016 stalled the Saxon efforts and very little from the Saxon abbey was incorporated in the later forms.